vasudev-gm/regtweaks/Windows-FAQ.md

 You still can use the old legacy drivers (if provided) and even without official support you are able to install the driver with the device manager "have-a-disk" method but several functions aren't available.
 Keep in mind that LTSB/LTSB is not meant to be used as "normal" OS (fpr e.g. exactly this reason).

+#### How do I enable Windows Sandbox Feature and how does it work?!

+Windows 10 1903 Build 18305 (or higher) is required to enable the internal Sandbox function.
+There is a techniqual explanation given [here]https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/Windows-Sandbox/ba-p/301849).

+#### How do I enable Windows Defender Sandbox feature?!

+Via command line, `setx /M MP_FORCE_USE_SANDBOX 1`.
+To disable it (default) use 0.

 ## Official Links
 - [Upgrade to Windows 10: FAQ](https://support.microsoft.com/en-us/help/12435/windows-10-upgrade-faq#iconz-faq)